icylace/CursorRuler/README.md

 ### Related Plugins

-[Cross][] - I just found out about this today (2013-02-20).
+[Cross](https://github.com/chancedai/sublime-cross) - I just found out about this today (2013-02-20).
 This predates CursorRuler by about a month.

 ## Release Notes

+2016-07-16:  Version **1.1.5**

+- Fix for [#6](https://github.com/icylace/CursorRuler/issues/6):  Crashes were happening in ST2.

 2016-07-12:  Version **1.1.4**